catawbasam/FlightDataAnalyzer/doc/source/DerivedParameter.rst

 available dependency.
 The frequency and offset can be forced by providing align_frequency and/or align_offset attribtes to the Derived Parameters class.

-For example to force all dependancies to a frequency of one htz with a zero offset.
+For example to force all dependancies to a frequency of one Hz with a zero offset.

 .. code-block:: python